fynnwilliam/fynnwilliam.github.io/README.md

 # convert a map -> vector

-You know what, there is something fascinating about _vectors_ - I mean a _dynamic array_ or an _array_.
-I think they are quite similar to _maps_, at least, in terms of being _associative containers_.
+There is something fascinating about
+_vectors_ - I mean a _dynamic array_ or an _array_.
+I think
+they are quite similar to _maps_, at least, in terms of being _associative containers_.
 Elements in a `map` are stored